 How to draw straighter lines in Notes with the ruler

 When sketching in Notes, there’s a handy tool Apple doesn’t really mention anywhere to help you draw straight lines.
 Simply place two fingers on the screen, and a ruler will appear.
 You can rotate and move that ruler anywhere around the screen, and drawing over it with the Apple Pencil will produce a straight line.

-The easiest, and Apple-approved, way to convert handwritten notes is to test by using a third-party app called GoodNotes.
+The easiest and Apple-approved, way to convert handwritten notes is by using a third-party app called GoodNotes.
 Once you have GoodNotes downloaded, you simply use the lasso tool to select your text and tap the “convert” option on the menu.